-3.2 Unpacking and Checking
+3.2 Unpacking and checking

 - 1. Unpack the R&S ZNLE carefully. - 2.
 Retain the original packing material.
 Use it when transporting or shipping the R&S ZNLE later. - 3.
-Using the delivery notes, check the equipment for completeness.
+Using the delivery notes, check the equipment for completeness. - 4.
+Check the equipment for damage.